utkumaden/opentk-blog/_posts/2025-12-21-enum-matching-vs-type-matching-benchmarked.markdown

 ## The Premise
 Imagine a scenario where you are receiving a significant number of events into an event queue per second.
-Unfortunately for our poor programming, it is very important that these events be handled as quickly as possible with a minimum amount of variance between the time it takes each event be processed.
+Unfortunately for our poor program, it is very important that these events be handled as quickly as possible with a minimum amount of variance between the time it takes each event be processed.
 Each event has something to identify its type, and must be processed by different code